The Florida Bar 1950

 In addition, the judge will take into account factors such as if a child may be choosing to live with a parent out of rebellion against the parent who currently has custody.
 The court must also determine if one parent may be trying to influence the opinion of the child.
 In the end, the judge will consider all factors mentioned above, along with the child's preference of which parent to live with although the decision is not typically based solely on the child's opinion.

-If you have questions regarding child custody, contact the Orlando family law attorneys at Adams & Luka today.
+If you have questions regarding child custody, contact the Orlando family law attorneys at Adams, Luka, & Benton today.
 We understand you have many questions, and will work to provide you with the answers and legal guidance you need.